 - Loss of visual efficiency in the better eye (this is a combination of visual acuity and peripheral vision).

 What does "in the better eye" mean?
-The phrase better eye means this: for a disability claim involving a visual allegation, the Social Security Administration will evaluate a claimant's medical records and consider the claimant's residual (remaining) visual acuity and peripheral vision in both eyes.
-However, if one of the claimant's eyes meets the approval requirements of a listing and the other eye does not (this would be the better eye), the claimant will not be approved on the basis of meeting a listing.
+For a disability claim involving a visual problem, the Social Security Administration will evaluate a claimant's medical records and consider the claimant's residual (remaining) visual acuity and peripheral vision in both eyes.
+If one of the claimant's eyes meets the approval requirements of a listing and the other eye does not (this would be the better eye), the claimant will not be approved on the basis of meeting a listing.

-For example, listing 2.02 (this is the listing regarding visual acuity and this is also the listing that most vision impairment claims will receive consideration under) states that, for an individual to be approved on the basis of this listing, the remaining vision in the better eye, after best correction, must be 20/200 or worse.
+For example, listing 2.02 (this is the listing regarding central visual acuity and this is also the listing under which most vision impairment claims will receive consideration) states that, for an individual to be approved on the basis of this listing, the remaining vision in the better eye, after best correction, must be 20/200 or worse.

 When a claimant cannot be approved on the basis of meeting one of the official vision impairment listings, this does not mean that they cannot be approved for disability benefits.
-It simply means that for an approval to be made, it must come in the form of a medical-vocational allowance.
+Instead it means that for an approval to be made, it must come in the form of a medical-vocational allowance.
 A medical-vocational allowance takes into account your functional limitations (such as not being able to drive), your age, your job skills, and your education level.
-For more information, read our article about how medical-vocational allowances work.
+For more information, read our article about how you can get a medical-vocational allowance for poor eyesight.